 Back in 1998, kids didn’t need to worry about sexting or online bullying.
 Same-sex marriage wouldn’t be legal for another five years in Canada and free online porn wasn’t as easy to access as cable television.
 But in September 2018, according to Action Canada for Sexual Health & Rights, Ontario students will receive one of the most outdated health curriculums in Canada.

-5 tips for talking to your kid about masturbation The 1998 curriculum doesn’t teach kids about consent, same-sex relationships, gender identity, online bullying or sexting.
+The 1998 curriculum doesn’t teach kids about consent, same-sex relationships, gender identity, online bullying or sexting.
 Key parts of the current curriculum will be removed including:

 -teaching Grade 1 students the proper names for body parts,